Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMExecuteAction.md

 ```

 ### -Url
-The URL endpoint that will receive the HTTP request when the button is clicked.
+(Optional) The URL endpoint that will receive the HTTP request when the button is clicked.

 ```yaml
 Type: String